 In this post, we’ll go through your timeline of events from 6 months out until the night before.
 Follow it closely and get the score you deserve!

-Think about your GCSEs – in November you thought “Well I’ve got months to go, no need to start now, right?”
+183 days might seem like a lot of time, but it will fly by before you know it.
+Think about your GCSEs, in November you thought “Well I’ve got months to go, no need to start now, right?”
 Wrong!

 Although it might feel like wasted time right now, planning saves you a ton of time down the line.
-If you can wake up and just glance at your plan to know what you want to achieve that day, you save 20-30 minutes deciding each time.
+If you can wake up and just glance at your plan to know what you want to achieve that day, you save a lot of time each week.

 Another benefit of the plan is that you’ll cover all topics equally.
 Of course, if you feel like you need more time on a certain topic, say Section 1 of the TSA, then you can allocate more time for it.

 3 - 4 months to go: Intensive Revision Starts